OpenLI-NZ/openli/doc/MediatorDoc.md

 the key is the option name and the value is your chosen value for that option.

 The supported option keys are:
-* operatorid       -- set the operator ID
+* operatorid       -- set the default operator ID
-* altoperatorid    -- sets the operator ID for HI1 Operations messages, which must be no more than 5 characters long.
+* altoperatorid    -- sets the default operator ID for HI1 Operations messages, which must be no more than 5 characters long.
 * mediatorid       -- sets the mediator ID number
 * provisioneraddr  -- connect to a provisioner at this IP address
 * provisionerport  -- connect to a provisioner listening on this port